Scaramouche (Milhaud)

 Scaramouche, Op.
 165, (Note: The original piano duo of Scaramouche is designated Op.165b, while the saxophone and clarinet arrangements are designated Op.165c and Op.165d respectively.) is a suite composed by Darius Milhaud in 1937.
 The suite is based on incidental music Milhaud wrote for two theatrical productions: Le Médecin volant and Bolivar.
 Scaramouche draws inspiration from various sources, with each of the suite's three movements being of a distinct character.
 Milhaud's characteristic use of polytonality can be heard throughout the piece.

-Scaramouche was composed as a piano duo in 1937 at the request of Marguerite Long and was premiered at the Exposition internationale des arts et des techniques dans la vie moderne the same year.
-The suite was later arranged for various ensembles due to the piece's popularity, including arrangements for solo alto saxophone with orchestra and – at the request of the clarinettist Benny Goodman – solo clarinet with orchestra.
+Scaramouche, which originally composed for saxophone and piano but not premiered as such, was arranged as a piano duo in 1937 at the request of Marguerite Long and was premiered at the Exposition internationale des arts et des techniques dans la vie moderne the same year.
+The suite was later arranged for various ensembles due to the piece's popularity, including arrangements for solo clarinet with orchestra at the request of the clarinettist Benny Goodman.